-Programs and Events
+Programs and Events:

 Digging Deeper - Gardening Resources

-- Gardening in Michigan
+- Gardening in Michigan website

 - MSU Soil Test Kit

-Be alert for these invasive pests:
+Be alert for these invasive pests and deadly diseases:

 - Spotted wing drosophila, a small vinegar fly with the potential to damage many fruit crops.

-- Oak Wilt, a potentially deadly disease of red oak trees
+- Oak Wilt, a potentially deadly disease of red oak trees.

 - Brown Marmorated Stink Bug, causing feeding damage in high value specialty crops including tomatoes, sweet peppers, raspberries, apples, peaches, pears and cherries as well as damage in corn and soybeans.